eoinpinaqui/FlappyBird-AI/README.md

 You can run this project on repl.it by clicking the above badge or you can download the source code and run `flappy_bird.py`.

 ### Implementation
-This project recreated the game "Flappy Bird" using pygame and uses the NEAT python module to teach an AI how to play "Flappy Bird".
+This project recreates the game "Flappy Bird" using pygame and uses the NEAT python module to teach the AI how to play "Flappy Bird".